• Skip to primary navigation

 Notes

-• Parboiled Rice generally takes less time to cook and is firmer than regular white rice when cooked.
+• Parboiled rice generally takes less time to cook and is firmer than regular white rice when cooked.
 When using regular white rice, you can simply rinse the rice with warm water until the water runs relatively clear before making the Jollof.

 • Make sure to listen to Ify on The Storied Recipe Podcast, Jollof Rice with Ify Ogbue while you make her Jollof Rice recipe!